krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 The common knowledge in the Java developers world is that _garbage collectors_ need Stop-the-world (STW) phase to clean dead objects.
 First of all, **not only GC needs it**.
 There are other internal mechanisms that need to do some work, that require application threads to be hanged.
 For example JIT compiler needs STW phase to _deoptimize_ some compilations and to revoke _biased locks_.
-Let's get a closer look on how STW phase works.
+Let's get a closer look at how the
+STW phase works.

 On our JVM there are running some application threads: